 Amtrak bedrooms are the most spacious accommodations available on long-distance trains, providing twice the space of a roomette.
 These private rooms feature a sofa, an extra seat, two sleeping berths, a sink, and an en-suite bathroom with a shower.
 Additionally, meals come with your room!

-Though upgrading from a roomette can be expensive, I’ve noticed that bedrooms are sometimes priced similarly or slightly higher.
-The additional space is perfect for solo travelers like me and couples like my parents, who appreciate the convenience and comfort of a bedroom during their trips.
+The additional space is ideal for solo travelers like me or couples like my parents, who value the convenience and comfort of having a bedroom during their trips.
+Sometimes, the added space is worth the extra cost.

-This article provides all the information you need about Amtrak bedrooms, featuring interactive photos and tips to help you decide whether to upgrade.
+This article provides all the information you need about Viewliner and Superliner Amtrak bedrooms, featuring interactive photos and tips to help you decide whether to upgrade.
 Grab your favorite beverage, and let’s dive in!

 There are two types of Amtrak sleeper cars.